Tablo Blog

 With a library card, you can watch even more movies and TV shows via Hoopla and Kanopy.

-You don’t need to buy a brand-new Smart TV to become a cord cutter.
+You don’t need to buy a brand-new Smart TV to cancel cable.
 You will however need something to replace the outdated cable box you’ve been spending over $200 a year to rent.

 Any TV can be made ‘smart’ by connecting a streaming stick or streaming player via the HDMI port (found on the back or side of the television).